 Growing garlic from a clove you’ve already purchased is about as easy as it gets.

-From those sprouts, new green shoots will emerge from the ground within about two weeks, according to Better Homes & Gardens.
+From the weird potato sprouts, new green shoots will emerge from the ground within about two weeks, according to Better Homes & Gardens.

 Those shoots will become bush-like plants, and in a few months, new potatoes will start growing underground.
 And you can start planning your hard-earned potato salad.